What you need to know about funeral insurance

 Funerals can quickly become costly.
 With the right funeral insurance, you have peace of mind knowing that in the event of your death, being laid to rest will not leave your loved ones burdened with debt.

 The death of a loved one is an emotional time.
-A dignified funeral will give friends and family the opportunity to grieve and can be an important way for them to honour your legacy and celebrate your life.
+A dignified funeral will allow friends and family to grieve and can be an important way for them to honour your legacy and celebrate your life.

 In South Africa, the average funeral costs between R12 000 and R60 000, with more expensive funerals costing as much as R150 000.
 Without funeral insurance in place, death could bring with it an unexpected expense that you or your family may not be prepared for.